pascalwhoop/Angular-Directive-for-jqTree/readme.md

 ]
 ```
 The objects should either have an attribute of  <code>label</code> or <code>name</code>. <code>name</code> is the recommended way, since this is what will be returned by the callback functions.
+<strong>All elements (nodes) MUST have an ID</strong> for the select callback to work.
+Otherwise the select callback will be passed an internal copy of the selected node and not the reference to the node which is within the angular "world" (your controllers's scope).

 #####Tree-Expanded attribute
 This attribute takes <code>true</code>, <code>false</code> or  <code>n</code> while n ∈ ℕ and indicates the number of levels to expand on initialization